WalletScrutiny/WalletScrutinyCom/_android/com.application.changecoin.md

 ## Verdict

 Changecoins may claim that it is not a custodial service.
 However, it doesn't provide the private keys and does not mention this anywhere on the site.
-Their termination clauses also include the power to control the user's account by deleting it.
-Without the private keys to recover the wallet backup, the user account is the only way to access the coins.
-This makes the service **custodial** and the app **not verifiable**.
+Absent a way to backup your wallet, the service is more likely to be **custodial** and the app **not verifiable**.